The Commonplace

 0.24

 Productivity gains conditional on up-skilling suggest potential for wage premia for digitally skilled workers but also possible displacement for others; quantification of distributional impacts is needed.
-Wages mixed low labor-market outcomes (wages, displacement, distributional impacts)
+Wages mixed labor-market outcomes (wages, displacement, distributional impacts)

 n=145